 If you DO have an inactive or lazy starter?
 FEED it.
 Feed it now and check it in a few hours.
 That may be all it needs.
 Otherwise feed it twice or even three times a day until it floats like it should.
 NOW let’s make bread!

 TIP: For this ancient method of Long cold rise bread baking (Made famous by Chad Robertson) you have control over the amount of time you develop the gluten in your bread.
 After 15 to 18 hours in the fridge take out the dough and look at it.
 It should be risen about 20 percent at least (it won’t rise as much as regular bread flour).

 Notice the air bubbles and the sheen on it?
 That tells me the dough is developing and rising as it should.
 Time to divide the dough.

 After the dough is divided it should look like this.
 It has body and structure from gluten development.
 The dough aeration is also evident.
 Time to bench rest.

-For Further Help on making Sourdough bread with this method refer to the video linked earlier in this post OR go to my Beginner Artisan Sourdough Bread Recipe Post for a complete tutorial on this process.
+For Further Help on making Sourdough bread with this method refer to the video in this post OR go to my Beginner Artisan Sourdough Bread Recipe Post for a complete tutorial on this process.

 Recipe Yield: 20 slices